-Dr. Thomas Fu is the acting head of the Mission Capable, Persistent and Survivable Naval Platforms Department of the Office of Naval Research (ONR).
-As department head, Dr. Fu oversees a broad range of S&T programs for naval platforms and undersea weapons, with an annual budget of approximately $400 million per year.
+Dr. Thomas Fu is the head of the Mission Capable, Persistent and Survivable Naval Platforms Department of the Office of Naval Research (ONR).
+As department head, Dr. Fu oversees a broad range of S&T programs for Navy and Marine Corps platforms and undersea weapons, with an annual budget of over $500 million per year.

 Dr. Fu entered the Senior Executive Service in September 2015.
-He began his career in federal civilian service in 1988 at the Naval Surface Warfare Center, Carderock Division, working part-time as a mechanical engineer while in graduate school.
+He began his federal civilian service in 1988 at the Naval Surface Warfare Center, Carderock Division, working part-time as a mechanical engineer while in graduate school.
 After receiving his doctorate in mechanical engineering in 1993, he became a full-time research engineer.
-In 2001, Dr. Fu was promoted to senior research engineer and then to group leader and then to head of the Resistance & Propulsion Division.
+In 2001, Dr. Fu was promoted to senior research engineer and was named head of the Resistance & Propulsion Division in 2008.
 In 2010, he became deputy head of the Hydromechanics Department, which became the Naval Architecture & Engineering Department in 2012.
 The department—then comprised of approximately 650 engineers, scientists and other personnel—served as the Navy's technical capability for surface- and undersea-vehicle hull forms and propulsors.
 Dr. Fu provided day-to-day operational and technical management, as well as served as the department’s director of Science & Technology and Naval Engineering Education Center program manager.
 In October 2014, Dr. Fu became a program officer in the Sea Warfare and Weapons Department at ONR.

 Dr. Fu has authored over 140 technical publications.
 He earned a Bachelor of Science degree in ocean engineering from Purdue University in 1984; a Master of Science degree in physical oceanography from the Scripps Institution of Oceanography, University of California, San Diego in 1988; and a doctorate in mechanical engineering from Johns Hopkins University in 1993.
 Dr. Fu was a George Washington University Visiting Scholar in 2013 and adjunct faculty member in 2014.
 He has also been an adjunct faculty member at the University of Maryland and Oregon State University.

-In 2013, Dr. Fu was named Asian-American Engineer of the Year by the Chinese Institute of Engineers-USA, and in 2018 he was named a Fellow of the American Society of Mechanical Engineers.
-His other awards include a Meritorious Unit Commendation and the David Packard Excellence in Acquisition Award.
-Dr. Fu also currently serves as the Navy’s NATO-Applied Vehicle Technology Panel member.
-He also serves as an associate editor of the Society of Naval Architects & Marine Engineering, Journal of Ship Research and the American Society of Mechanical Engineering, Journal of Fluid Engineering.
+Dr. Fu was named the Asian-American Engineer of the Year by the Chinese Institute of Engineers-USA in 2012 and a Fellow of the American Society of Mechanical Engineers in 2018.
+His other awards include a Meritorious Unit Commendation (2013) and the David Packard Excellence in Acquisition Award (1998).
+Dr. Fu also currently serves as the Navy’s NATO-Applied Vehicle Technology Panel member, and as the Editor-in-Chief of the Society of Naval Architects & Marine Engineering (SNAME), Journal of Ship Research.